Hardcore Holly: Smoky Mountain Wrestling (1991–1992)

 Holly joined Jim Cornette's new Smoky Mountain Wrestling promotion and made his debut at the company's very first television taping on October 30 in Greenville, South Carolina, defeating Tim Frye.
 Billed as "Hollywood" Bob Holly, he received a televised push and portrayed a snobbish-street thug, West Coast character.
-Afterwards he worked for Buck Robley & The NWF out of Louisiana.
+Afterward, he worked for Buck Robley and The NWF out of Louisiana.
 He teamed with Robert Gibson there as the Rock N Roll Express.
+In 1993, Holly did not wrestle at all that year and took a hiatus.